paulang1807/learn-tech/kubernetes/README.md

 - When we create a cluster service, the IP will be accessible only by the nodes themselves or other pods in the same cluster.
 We can just create a pod and use its bash to test this out.
 - When we create a NodePort service, it creates the port in the format `<cluster-port>:<exposed-port>/<protocol>`.
 Here the order of the exposed and cluster ports are reversed compared to docker.
     - The exposed ports are in the range 30000 - 32767 (high range)
+- CSI (Container Storage Interface) plugins can be used to connect to third party storage
+- Kubectl Context (cluster, authentication/user, namespace) is defined in the **~/.kube/config** file by default
+    - Use `kubectl config get-contexts` command to get the formatted output of the file
+    - Use `kubectl config set*` to set defaults for these contexts

 ### Common Terms
 - Node - Single server in the kubernetes cluster